The Shaggs: 1980s: Cult following and reissues

-1990s: Press attention and first reunion
+1990s: Media attention and first reunion

-In the 1990s, interest grew in outsider music — music created by self-taught or naïve musicians.
+In the 1990s, interest grew in outsider music (music created by self-taught or naïve musicians).
 The Nirvana frontman Kurt Cobain named the Shaggs as a favorite band.
+The Deadline writer Damon Wise said the trends of 1980s pop music, "over-produced and synthesized almost to death", had made Philosophy of the World more vulnerable to criticism.
+However, this endeared them to 1990s musicians such as Cobain, who were "more inclined to embrace noble failure than mindless success" following the "shallow" 1980s.

 In 1999, RCA Victor reissued Philosophy of the World with the original cover and track listing.
-Joe Mozian, a vice president of marketing at RCA Victor, said: "It's so basic and innocent, the way the music business used to be ...
-It is kind of a bad record — that's so obvious, it's a given.
+Joe Mozian, a vice president of marketing at RCA Victor, said: "It's so basic and innocent, the way the music business used to be....
+It is kind of a bad record—that's so obvious, it's a given.
 But it absolutely intrigued me, the idea that people would make a record playing the way they do."
 Despite the increasing interest in outsider music and airplay on college radio stations, the reissue sold poorly.
 Mozian speculated that "people are a little afraid of having the Shaggs in their record collections".

-That year, The New Yorker ran a profile of the Shaggs by the staff writer Susan Orlean.
+In 1999, The New Yorker ran a profile of the Shaggs by the staff writer Susan Orlean.
 Dot said she did not listen to their music or feel sentimental about it, and Betty was surprised that Orlean enjoyed it, saying, "God, it's horrible."
 The sisters did not like Orlean's article, and Dot objected that Orlean had written that Betty's hair was not in place.
 Soon after it was published, the actor Tom Cruise and his producing partner Paula Wagner optioned Orlean's article for a film.

 As of 1999, Dot was working as a cleaner, Betty was a school janitor and a warehouse employee and Helen was living on disability benefits with severe depression.
 Only Dot remained musically active, playing handbells in a church choir and writing lyrics.
 That November, Dot and Betty performed four songs at NRBQ's 30th-anniversary celebration at the Bowery Ballroom in New York, with the NRBQ drummer Tom Ardolino filling in for Helen.
 The performance was attended by fans from around the world.
 Dot said later it was the first time she realized the following the Shaggs had amassed.
 Reviewing the performance for The Village Voice, Eric Weisbard wrote that Dot seemed comfortable in front of the audience but that Betty appeared nervous.